javanmiller1994/javanmiller1994/README.md

 - 👋 Hi, I’m @javanmiller1994
 - 👀 I’m interested in looking to work in software engineering.
 - 🌱 I’m currently learning on broading my experience with C# and possibly javascript.
+I currently excel with Visual Basic (vb.net).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...